-Medium-sized businesses with between 100 and 1,500 employees typically have IT departments, but there is generally little room for specialisation.
-Managing the unified communications and collaboration platform may be a shared responsibility across IT support, desktop support and applications teams.
-To compete successfully against larger enterprises in their industry with far greater resources at their disposal, medium-sized businesses must take full advantage of cloud-native technologies such as UCaaS.
+Midsize businesses with between 100 and 1,500 employees typically have IT departments, but there is generally little room for specialization.
+Managing the unified communications and collaboration platform may be a shared responsibility across IT support, desktop support, and applications teams.
+To compete successfully against larger enterprises in their industry with far greater resources at their disposal, midsize businesses must take full advantage of cloud-native technologies such as UCaaS.